michaelpb/actable/README.rst

 .. image:: https://codecov.io/gh/michaelpb/actable/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/michaelpb/actable

-Flexible activity stream supporting an arbitrary number of associated objects and fast denormalized look-ups.
+Flexible activity stream for Python Django supporting an arbitrary number of associated objects and fast denormalized look-ups.
 Rendering can be fast too, with in-DB cached HTML and/or context.

 The purpose of Actable is to make it easy and unobtrusive to add activity log-like streams to as many objects in your database as possible, and make